liamzebedee/learning-style-manager/app/assets/raw-learning-styles-info.md

 I am happy spending time alone	INTRA
 My friends always come to me for emotional support and advice	INTER

+## Traits
+Linguistic: you learn through words and language.
+Mathematical: you learn through numbers and logic.
+Musical: you learn through music, sounds and rhythm.
+Kinesthetic: you learn through physical experience and movement, touch and feel.
+Visual: you learn through pictures, shapes, images, 3D space.
+Interpersonal: you learn through hunman contact, communications, co-operation and teamwork.
+Intrapersonal: you learn through self-reflection and self-discovery.

 # AusIdentities
 Every (1, 5, 9) is E/I, every (2, 6, 10) is S/N, every (3, 7, 11) is T/F and every (4, 8, 12) is J/P.